-I am currently a Postdoctoral Fellow in the Department of Instructional Technology and Learning Sciences at Utah State University.
-My general research interests include social media, cyberbullying, information behaviors of young adults, Makerspaces, librarianship, and libraries.
 I received my PhD in Information Science from the School of Information at Florida State University in the Spring of 2016.
 Before I began the PhD program, I worked as public librarian at a small, rural library system in Southwest Georgia.
 My work with young adults as a librarian is the root of my research interest in this population.
-I continue to be a strong advocate for public libraries in our communities.
+I continue to be a strong advocate for school and public libraries in our communities.
 As well, as advocating for youth voices to be respected, heard, and included in any discussions that impact them.

-A native of Southwest Georgia, I grew up in a very small rural town that nobody seems to have heard of so I usually reference its distance from Atlanta (3.5 hours southwest) to give some idea of where it is.
+A native of Southwest Georgia, I grew up in a very small rural town that nobody seems to have heard of so I usually reference its distance from Atlanta (2.5 hours southwest) to give some idea of where it is.
 I received my BA in anthropology and history from the University of Georgia in 2006.
 In 2008, I completed my MLIS at FSU with a concentration in children and youth services.
 After working as a public librarian for 4 years, I decided to return to FSU and get my PhD in Information Studies.
 Somewhere along the line I completed my SLIS (Specialist in Library and Information Studies) with a focus on leadership and management.
-And (finally!) my PhD.
+And my PhD.
 I’m not entirely sure how all this happened, but here we are.

-In my free time (hmmm), I am an avid reader of a little bit of everything (YA lit, depressing literature, weird non-fiction, silly stories, and odd ball sci-fi).
-Outside of books, I’m an eclectic music nerd (Jason Isbell ❤ ), craft beer and coffee drinker, lover of (almost) anything pickled, and a fitness and nutrition nut who is currently training for a marathon.
+In my free time, I am an avid reader of a little bit of everything (YA lit, Southern Gothic, weird non-fiction, silly stories, and oddball sci-fi).
+Outside of books, I’m an eclectic music nerd (Jason Isbell ❤ ), craft beer and coffee drinker, lover of (almost) anything pickled, and a fitness and nutrition fanatic who’s training for my seventh marathon.
 You can usually find me in the gym, on a run, or at a brewery.